Angelina Ballerina: The Next Steps

 Angelina Ballerina: The Next Steps is an animated preschool children's television series co-produced by HIT Entertainment and WNET in association with Nickelodeon UK, with animation production by SD Entertainment.
 The series is based on the Angelina Ballerina series of children's books by author Katharine Holabird and illustrator Helen Craig; and functions as a revival and sequel to the 2001 series of the same name.

-The series first aired in the United States on 5 September 2009 on PBS Kids, and would premiere on Nick Jr. a little while later, with Five later airing the show on it's Milkshake! block.
+The series first aired in the United States on 5 September 2009 on PBS Kids, and would premiere on Nick Jr. a little while later, with Five later airing the show on its Milkshake! block.
 Two direct-to-video specials followed the series after its conclusion.

 Premise

-The series celebrates music and songs and brings to life many forms of dance for Angelina including ballet, tap dancing, jazz, classical, and ethnic.
-As a ballerina, Angelina's life revolves around dancing, singing and performance, family, friends, friendship, and following her dreams.
+The series celebrates music and songs and brings to life many forms of dance for Angelina including ballet, tap dancing, jazz, classical and ethnic.
+As a ballerina, Angelina's life revolves around dancing, singing and performance, family, friends, friendship and following her dreams.
 This series sees 8-year-old Angelina and her family move to the other side of Chipping Cheddar to attend a performing arts school called Camembert Academy.
 It features the debut of Ms. Mimi, Angelina's new teacher and new friends like Viki, Marco, Gracie, and A.J., as well as her best friend Alice who joins Camembert Academy.